cnanders/matlab-instrument-control/docs/README.md

 `mic.ui.device.GetSetText` is a UI control designed to control a `char` property of a device.
 The standard use case is controlling instrument configuration values.

-There are also a “get only” versions of each device UI control that omit set functionality.
+There are also “get only” versions of each device UI control that omit set functionality.
 - `mic.ui.device.GetNumber`
 - `mic.ui.device.GetLogical`
 - `mic.ui.device.GetText`

 <a name="device-connect"></a>
-## How Device UI Controls Connect To Devices (Hardware)
+## How Device UI Controls Connect To Hardware

 <a name="device-definition"></a>
 ### Definition of `device`